 As a qualified mindfulness teacher, I have been teaching students and staff at Woldingham School in Surrey since 2017.
 I find it rewarding to teach mindfulness to students and also enjoy taking sessions for adults only.
-My own experience of working in schools and my knowledge of mindfulness helps me deliver short yet effective sessions during the school day.
 Having coached adults in my earlier career, I decided to develop Mindful Surrey in 2018 to contribute to adults and children in a range of settings, including companies and schools, in and around Reigate and Dorking, Surrey.

-I am particularly excited about my new 'Drama and Mindfulness' holiday classes for children.
-As a Drama teacher, I am experienced at using educational drama activities to help young people explore a range of ideas and learn about themselves, so it seems a natural step for me to use drama to teach mindfulness.
-Sadly, children of an increasingly young age are struggling with stress and it is great that mindfulness is now taught in so many schools.
+I am particularly excited about our new 'Drama and Mindfulness' classes for children, starting in May.
+Besides mindfulness, I am also an experienced drama teacher.
+I am loooking forward to using drama to help young people explore how mindful awareness can help them deal with difficult situations.
+Children of an increasingly young age are struggling with stress and it is great that mindfulness is now taught in so many schools.

 I have found mindfulness profoundly useful over the years.
 Not only has it helped me appreciate the present moment more, but it has also enabled me to experience events such as bereavement and other challenging situations with calm and confidence.
 I continue to be grateful for the benefits of mindfulness.
 I am motivated by the way that it has changed and enriched my own life and by the evidence that it has the potential to do the same for everyone.
 I am committed to sharing what I have learnt so as to empower and inspire others.

 Do get in touch if you would like to know more.